Tim Ream

-Timothy Michael Ream (born October 5, 1987) is an American professional soccer player who plays as a centre-back or left-back for Major League Soccer club Charlotte FC and captains the United States national team.
+Timothy Michael Ream (born October 5, 1987) is an American professional soccer player who plays as a center-back or left-back for Major League Soccer club Charlotte FC and captains the United States national team.

 Youth and college soccer

 Born in St. Louis, Missouri, Ream was a 2005 NSCAA All-Midwest Region selection with his high school, St. Dominic, and after finishing his career with 15 goals and a school-record 39 assists, was tabbed All-State, All-Conference and Class 2 Defensive Player of the Year in both 2004 and 2005, was a St. Louis Post-Dispatch All-Metro selection and garnered Archdiocesan Athletic Association Player of the Year honors following senior season.
 He helped lead St. Dominic to the 2004 Missouri Class 2 state title.
 Ream also played with academy club St. Louis Scott Gallagher, winning national championships in 2003 and 2004.

 Ream attended Saint Louis University where he was a regular figure as a defender for the Saint Louis Billikens, earning NSCAA first-team All-Region and second-team All-Conference honors.
 During his college years Ream also played for Chicago Fire Premier in the USL Premier Development League.